It’s a good time to be in the search engine optimization (SEO) industry.

 Alternatively, you could offer your SEO products and services in an a-la-carte format.
 You could charge a fixed rate per link, per post, or per hour of work; just make sure your clients understand the importance of consistency and long-term effort for SEO.

-At this point, you have deep SEO knowledge in the niche you’re targeting and what kind of SEO services you’re going to offer, but how are people going to find you?
+At this point, you have deep SEO knowledge in the niche you’re targeting and what kind of off-page SEO services you’re going to offer, but how are people going to find you?
 And how can you demonstrate your knowledge of online marketing immediately?

 There are arguably some types of businesses that can skate by without a comprehensive web presence, even in 2020.
 An SEO agency isn’t one of them.